When Building Was the Advantage

 Where Speed as a Moat Breaks

-The common speed argument is that the fastest team learns the fastest.
-That only holds when attribution remains coherent.
-If the pace of change rises faster than a team’s ability to interpret outcomes, learning does not accelerate—it fragments.
 Speed still matters, but it compounds whatever direction the system is already moving in.
-When the system is concentrated around a clear direction, speed sharpens advantage.
+When that direction is clear and concentrated, speed sharpens advantage.
 When it is diffused, speed amplifies dilution.
-Execution speed still matters.
-It is just becoming easier to access.
-The scarcer capability is preserving clarity while the system moves quickly.
+Execution speed is becoming easier to access.
+The scarcer capability is preserving clarity as the system moves faster.

 The New Scarcity: Clarity Under Speed

 In an AI-accelerated world, execution speed is easier to access.
-The scarcer advantage is preserving decision traceability as teams move faster.
+The scarcer advantage is preserving causal clarity as teams move faster.

 Most existing stacks are much better at measuring outcomes than preserving the chain between belief, decision, change, and result across overlapping moves.
-That is why dashboards, experiment tools, and reviews often help teams observe the system without helping them stay causally clear inside it.
+That is why dashboards, experiment tools, and reviews often help teams observe what happened without helping them stay clear on why it happened.

-This is not primarily a discipline problem.
-It is a systems constraint.
-Even strong teams fail here because the workflow rarely preserves decision lineage across product, GTM, and strategic changes.
+This is not just a discipline problem.
+It is also a systems constraint.
+Even strong teams lose the chain when the workflow does not preserve reasoning across product, GTM, and strategic changes.

-Over the past few months, I’ve been working toward a more explicit operating model for this.
-It treats every major product move as a traceable bet, not just an execution task.
+This pushes toward a more explicit operating model: every major product move should be treated as a traceable bet, not just an execution task.